SAFE-Stack/docs/docs/template-overview.md

 * `fulma-landing`: adds Fulma with the ['Landing'](https://bulmatemplates.github.io/bulma-templates/templates/landing.html) Bulma template.
 * `fulma-login`: adds Fulma with the ['Login'](https://bulmatemplates.github.io/bulma-templates/templates/login.html) Bulma template.

+If you want to use [Feliz](https://github.com/Zaid-Ajaj/Feliz) and [Feliz.Bulma](https://github.com/Dzoukr/Feliz.Bulma) as an alternative html DSL you can also try the [SAFE.Simplified](https://github.com/Zaid-Ajaj/SAFE.Simplified) template.

 ### Communication

 *Configures the SAFE app to use one of available means of communication between client and server.
 Currently supports [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting) and [Elmish.Bridge](https://github.com/Nhowka/Elmish.Bridge).
 If this argument is not supplied, client / server communication will be handled through the standard routing and serialization mechanism of the server.
 See [here](feature-clientserver.md) for an overview of Fable.Remoting, Elmish.Bridge and the alternatives for sharing data between client and server.*